omarcostahamido/PVM/README.md

 You can run the [deploy_code_to_rpi.sh](https://github.com/omarcostahamido/PVM/blob/main/deploy_code_to_rpi.sh) script on the Control Machine to deploy the latest PVM version to all your Raspberry Pi devices at the same time.
 There are two prerequisites:

 - One is the need to set up passwordless ssh access.
-For the passwordless ssh access please follow [here](https://danidudas.medium.com/how-to-connect-to-raspberry-pi-via-ssh-without-password-using-ssh-keys-3abd782688a).
+Please follow the guide [here](https://archive.is/ygsMr).

 - Second is the need to set the [Autostart](https://github.com/omarcostahamido/PVM#autostart).

-Once you're done, run the command on the Control Machine.
+Once you're done, run the command on the Control Machine:

 ```bash
 bash deploy_code_to_rpi.sh